vanessabuilds/Lets-Vent/README.md

-## CreateHER Fest Hackathon Submission: Let's Vent
+## CreateHER Fest: Hack for Social Good | Winner Blockchain 2nd Place Prize: Let's Vent

 ## The Let's vent Chatbot Emotional Support Chatbot with CBT Techniques
 A friendly chatbot that listens to user feelings, detects sentiment, and responds with structured prompts inspired by Cognitive Behavioral Therapy (CBT).
 The bot is not a substitute for professional mental health care—it’s more like a supportive friend that uses evidence-based conversation techniques.